aabbtree77/twinpeekz/README.md

 2. Forward rendering, directional lights, shadow mapping (PCF 3x3), basic PBR (no baking, no ambient term), 3D ray marched volumetric lighting.

-[Why yet another rendering code?](https://github.com/paranim/paranim) One needs a 3D rendering pipeline that one can actually control.
+[Why yet another rendering code?](https://github.com/paranim/paranim) Why Go?
+Why OpenGL?
+Why not Unreal/Unity/Godot...

+One needs a 3D rendering pipeline that one can actually control.
+A graphics API alone brings so much complexity, why waste time deciphering

+```cpp
+std::__cxx11::basic_string<char, std::char_traits<char>, std::allocator<char> > const&
+```

+which should have been just "String"?!

 ## Why Volumetric Lighting?

-It is one of the post 2013 graphics effects that vastly advances immersion and realism, also an important approximation to [the rendering equation](https://en.wikipedia.org/wiki/Rendering_equation) which connects programming with geometric optics.
-It is a GPU-hungry technique, but not as hungry as ray tracing.
+It is one of the post 2013 graphics effects that vastly advances immersion and realism.
+It is also a very smart approximation to [the rendering equation](https://en.wikipedia.org/wiki/Rendering_equation) which connects programming with geometric optics without brute force ray tracing.

 What else got interesting after say 2013?
 Rendering water in INSIDE 2016, skyscapes in Red Dead Redemption 2 2018.

-## Why Go?

-We have the king of the hill in 3D, but it requires deciphering stuff such as

-```cpp
-std::__cxx11::basic_string<char, std::char_traits<char>, std::allocator<char> > const&
-```

-which should have been just "String".
-Non-debuggable code paths, 11-14-17-20-23 layers, [CMake](https://github.com/onqtam/awesome-cmake)...

-Go is the only static language with simple polymorphism/compile time and a large practical "no design patterns" community.

-_Edit 2022: No longer true since Go v.1.18 generics: [1](https://planetscale.com/blog/generics-can-make-your-go-code-slower), [2](https://thume.ca/2019/07/14/a-tour-of-metaprogramming-models-for-generics/).
-The bigger problem with "Go for 3D" idea is that the Go runtime is 2-3x slower than that of C. I now consider Nim as it removes this issue with style._

-## Why OpenGL?

-These are extremely disruptive times in computer graphics.
-Everybody wants WebGPU, but it has got a very long way to go.
-The rest do not have a clear winner, so one sticks to what he knows best.
-See [bgfx](https://github.com/bkaradzic/bgfx) or [Mach](https://machengine.org/#early-stages) for some multiplatform-ambitious 3D rendering API examples, but they add complexity.

 ## Setup